 Grindelwald attractions are many and varied, and Pfingstegg, another mountain summit, proves to be popular in summer.

-Pfinstegg, at 1,391 metres above sea level, can be reached by cable car and is home to an excellent summer toboggan track.
+Pfinstegg, at 1,391 metres above sea level, can be reached by a nostalgic cable car and is home to another of the many fun Grindelwald summer activities – a summer toboggan track.

-The Rodelbahn (Grindelwald toboggan run) is open during the warmer months – early May to late October, allowing thrill-seekers of all ages to speed along a 736-metre track at up to 45 kilometres per hour.
+The Pfingstegg rodelbahn (Grindelwald toboggan run) is open during the warmer months – early May to late October, allowing thrill-seekers of all ages to speed along a 736-metre track at up to 45 kilometres per hour.